jasmine-shanay/jasminemoore/index.md

 ## Hi!
 My name is Jasmine Moore.
+### Welcome to my virtual portfolio.

 I am a freelance medical writer with 10+ years of experience in scientific research, coding, and data visualization techniques.
 Here are a few of my accomplishments:
 - Earned a data science fellowship—an award given to 6% of applicants.
 - Received the honors designation for excellence in completing assignments.
-- Used bioinformatic tools to analyze gene and biological pathways on 670 unique host-virus interactions.
+- Used bioinformatic tools to analyze the gene ontology and biological pathways of 670 unique host-virus interactions.
 - Awarded professional development grant to fund medical writing training.

 ***

-## Portfolio Links
+## Portfolio Contents

 - [Writing Samples](https://jasmine-shanay.github.io/jasminemoore/writing/)
   - Recent Pieces